indeedeng/FOSS-Contributor-Fund/README.md

 * Anyone at the company can nominate a project to receive funds.
 * If you contribute to an Open Source initiative, you can vote for a nominated project.
 * You must make an Open Source contribution in the same quarter you want to cast your vote.
+* Funds are awarded to three projects per quarter.

 ## Who Can Nominate A Project?